 Beyond the price of your gold bar based solely on its spot value, there is sometimes an extra premium assessed for gold bars depending on its refiner.
 Gold bars that have been refined or manufactured from a lesser-known refinery may not sell for as much as one from a well-known company.
 This is important to consider when determining what types of gold bars to buy.
 As with buying appliances, healthcare products, and cars, a brand name can and does matter!

 Finally, size matters, too.
+Gold bars come in a variety of weights.
 The smaller a gold bar, the higher it's premium relative to its intrinsic spot value.
 In other words, you’ll pay more, gram for gram, to buy a gold bar that weighs, say, only 1 gram or a half-ounce versus one that weighs one ounce.

 Conversely, you’ll pay more, gram for gram, to buy a one-ounce gold bar than you would when buying a bar that weighs a kilo.
-In this sense, it’s cheaper to purchase larger gold bars than to buy smaller ones.
+In this sense, it’s cheaper to purchase larger gold bars than to buy smaller ones with less gold content.
 However, gold is also expensive.
-Thus, many refineries and mints offer gold bars in smaller physical sizes.
-This means more individuals can afford to pay the nominal cost of buying gold.
+Thus, many refineries and mints offer minted gold bars in smaller physical sizes.
+This means more individuals can afford to pay the nominal cost of [buying gold](/buy-gold).

 There are many reasons one might buy gold bars for collectible pursuits.
 One of the most common reasons is to own an array of gold bars bearing the logos and stamps of various refineries and mints.
 However, some gold bars manufactured many years ago by private mints are scarce.
 Many of the gold bars have become collectible on the merits of their real or perceived rarity.